 Harold and Edith's daughter Gunhild remained in England after her father was killed at the Battle of Hastings in 1066 and was educated at Wilton Abbey, where her aunt, Edith the widow of Edward the Confessor was patron.
 Wilton was a centre of learning, Matilda of Scotland, queen of Henry I, also received her education there, along with her younger sister Mary.
 Gytha became the mistress of Alan Rufus, Lord of Richmond and a relative of William the Conqueror.
 After Alan's death, she married his brother, Alan Niger, (or the Black).
 She defied the attempts of Anslem, Archbishop of Canterbury, to make her return to the nunnery, claiming that she had never formally taken the veil.

 Gytha was taken by her grandmother Gytha Thorkelsdóttir, to Denmark in 1068.
-She married the Russian Grand Duke of Kiev, Vladimir Monomakh, the marriage produced five children, including Mstislav the Great, who was to become an ancestor of King Edward III.
-Edward's mother Isabella of France, was a granddaughter of Isabella of Aragon, the wife of Philip III of France.
-Isabella of Aragon's mother, Violant of Hungary, was a daughter of Andrew II of Hungary, a grandson of Géza II by Euphrosyne of Kiev, herself a granddaughter of Harold's daughter Gytha.
+She married the Russian Grand Duke of Kyiv, Vladimir Monomakh, the marriage produced five children, including Mstislav the Great, who was to become an ancestor of King Edward III.
+Edward's mother Isabella of France was a granddaughter of Isabella of Aragon, the wife of Philip III of France.
+Isabella of Aragon's mother, Violant of Hungary, was a daughter of Andrew II of Hungary, a grandson of Géza II by Euphrosyne of Kyiv, herself a granddaughter of Harold's daughter Gytha.
 Gytha died on 07 May 1107.